Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 - There's also no direct support for types inherited from underlying service SDKs, such as SqlCommand.
 Instead, bindings rely on strings, arrays, and serializable types, such as plain old class objects (POCOs).
 - For HTTP triggers, you must use HttpRequestData and HttpResponseData to access the request and response data.
 This is because you don't have access to the original HTTP request and response objects when running out-of-process.

-## Setup Function App
+## Setup Function Project

-These instructions will guide you through creating your Function App and adding the SQL binding worker.
+These instructions will guide you through creating your Function Project and adding the SQL binding worker extension.
 This only needs to be done once for every function app you create.
 If you have one created already you can skip this step.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)